dopeboy/ScriptEd-BIHS-Winter2014/homework/9-flickr-api-plus/README.md

   Hint: You will need to look at the page ``https://www.flickr.com/services/api/flickr.photos.search.html``.
 On this page, you need to find how to add a parameter to the API call so that you can limit the number of photos returned.

 8. Change this new input box to a dropdown with the values of 5, 10, 50, and 100.
-Hmm.
-How does one grab the value of a dropdown field?
+You'll need to know how to grab the value of a dropdown field.

+###Bonus

+The following exercises will require you to use the API docs which can be found here: ``https://www.flickr.com/services/api/flickr.photos.search.html``

+1. Support multiple word search.
+For example, when the user types in 'clownfish sea', you should see all the photos that have the tag 'clownfish' OR the tag 'sea'.
+Make sure single word search still works.
+Bring a teacher over when done to verify it works.

+2. Currently, we are doing a 'tag' search, meaning we are matching our search word with a photo's tags.
+Let's switch this to a 'free text' search.
+For example, if a photo has the title "My family visit to the Bronx Zoo", and I type in "Bronx Zoo", it should return this photo.
+When working, bring a teacher over to verify it works.